jdede/WarnAttachment/README.md

   below.
 * Major version number starting with 1, i.e. 1.1 is for Thunderbird 68.x and
   above.
+* Starting with version 2.14, at least Thunderbird 126.0

 I try my best to test all possible combinations.
 If you find any problems, feel free to open an issue or drop me a line.